mailhexu/TB2J/docs/src/projector_green.rst

 should export their final local operator matrices and identify the corresponding ``operator_basis`` explicitly.

-ABINIT PAW exports produced by the planned ``savetb2j`` input variable use a source-specific NetCDF contract documented in ``docs/src/abinit_savetb2j_schema.rst``.
-TB2J loaders should normalize that schema into ``ProjectorGreenData`` only after validating the full-BZ flag, projector basis metadata, and local-operator basis metadata.
+ABINIT PAW exports produced by the ``savetb2j`` input variable use a source-specific NetCDF contract documented in ``docs/src/abinit_savetb2j_schema.rst``.
+TB2J normalizes that schema into ``ProjectorGreenData`` only after validating the full-BZ flag, projector basis metadata, and local-operator basis metadata.

 NetCDF Layout
 -------------